ashrestha-keymind/sitecore-container-example/README.md

     > Update the license path as needed.

 ### Run the container
-- Execute the docker compose command to start the containers.
+- Execute the docker compose command to start the containers: `docker-compose up -d`
-    > docker-compose up -d
+    > Ignore this warning: _pull access denied for sitecore-xp0-cm, repository does not exist or may require 'docker login': denied: requested access to the resource is denied_

+    > First build could take 20 minutes or more

 ## Fews changes made to the default scripts/files